hydrosolutions/SAPPHIRE_Forecast_Tools/doc/deployment.md

 Replace <full_path_to> with your local path to the folders.
 The -v option mounts the folders on the host machine to the folders in the docker container.
 The -e option sets the environment variable IN_DOCKER_CONTAINER to True.
 This is required to run the dashboard locally in the docker container.
 The --label option tells watchtower to update the container when a new version is available.
 Note that you'll only need the -p option if you wish to open a port to access the iEasyHydro database.
 In that case you'll need to make sure the port mapping is correct.

+For testing the backend, we recommend to choose a recent date to start the forecasting for.
+You can set the date in the file apps/internal_data/last_successful_run.txt to one calendar day before the date you want to start the forecasting.
+The date must be in the format YYYY-MM-DD.
+We recommend starting the forecasting one day before the start of the most recent pentad.

 Test if the backend is running.
 You can do this by checking the Logs tab in the Docker Desktop application.
 If there are recent outputs but there is no error message displayed at the bottom of the log tab, the backend is running correctly.

 Now we need to make sure the bat file is set to go.
 We provide a basic bat file that will start the backend.
 If you need to set up a connection to the iEasyHydro database as preliminary to run the backend, you may edit the backend file.
 Below is an example by @maxatp of how to establish an ssh tunnel prior to running the backend: